Urigo/graphql-modules/website/docs/get-started.md

 const subscribe = application.createSubscription();
 ```

-If you are still having issues, you can always [report an issue on a missing integration](https://github.com/Urigo/graphql-modules/issues/new), and we'll look into that ;)
+In case you are still having issues, you can always [report an issue on a missing integration](https://github.com/Urigo/graphql-modules/issues/new), and we'll look into that ;)

 </TabItem>
 </Tabs>

+## Tutorial

+If you're interested in a step by step tutorial, one of our community members [Godwin Ekuma](https://blog.logrocket.com/author/godwinekuma/) wrote an amazing article explaining ["How to modularize GraphQL schema with GraphQL Modules"](https://blog.logrocket.com/graphql-modules-tutorial-how-to-modularize-graphql-schema/).